Home > Applicants & Participants > New Americans

 istockphoto-1084461368-612x612-greenoverlay.jpg

-Many New Americans may be eligible for 3SquaresVT benefits.
-You can meet eligibility requirements if you have lived in the U.S. for a certain amount of time or qualify under military, refugee, or parolee terms.
+You can meet eligibility requirements if you have lived in the U.S. for a certain amount of time or have a qualifying humanitarian entry status.

 For more information, materials in other languages, or to get an application, call 1-800-479-6151 or 1-855-247-3092 for a spoken language interpreter.